KTH/devops-course/contributions/tutorial/mhud-rezkalla/README.md

 * Which changes have been made regarding VSTS into Azure DevOps?
 * How to use Azure DevOps to manage code
 * How it is related to DevOps like automated releases, automated deployment
-* How to use DevOps Artifacts
-* How to use DevOps Test Plan